-True and lasting Eucharistic revival
+True and perpetual Eucharistic revival

 • Adore God.
 Make frequent, weekly or daily holy hours.
 Visit and spend time with Jesus in adoration.
 He is waiting and longing for you.

 • Sign-up for a weekly hour of exposition at your parish or an adoration chapel.
-Offer to be a substitute Eucharistic adorer or to help coordinate/organize the adoration if needed.

 • Love Jesus in the Holy Eucharist.
 Love God above all things, with all your heart, soul, mind and strength and love your neighbour as yourself.